Advanced ID Resolution

 Setting up identity resolution in Statsig is very simple.
 You can either log or join data to provide both IDs on your assignment source, or provide one ID in the assignment source along with a mapping table between the IDs in the form of an Entity Property Source.

-Using a Property Source
+Using Property Source

 To use Identity Resolution across experiments in your project, you will need a lookup table that has both the ID you are exposing on and the selected targeted ID.
 This table can be configured by setting up an Entity Property Source with both IDs present.